mateonunez/ait/packages/gateway/HTTPS_SETUP.md

    pnpm dev
    ```

-   The server will automatically detect the certificates and start in HTTPS mode.
+   The gateway will start in HTTPS mode when both `USE_HTTPS=true` AND certificates exist.

    **Important:** After trusting the certificate, restart your browser to ensure OAuth callbacks work without warnings.